 Payment providers and banks are the ones legally required to enforce Strong Customer Authentication, and so they will be liable for any fines.
 In extreme cases, their licenses could be revoked.
 But businesses that make online sales aren’t off the hook.
 Failure to comply with it will see more transactions declined, lost sales, and frustrated customers.

 Does Strong Customer Authentication apply to all online transactions?

-What’s the best way to become compliant?
+What’s the best way to implement Strong Customer Authentication?